conduktor/conduktor-docs/src/pages/changelog/Console-1.26.0.md

 tags: features,fix
 ---

-Remember, you can always:

-- Submit your feedback via our [public roadmap](https://product.conduktor.help/)
-- Visit our [Get Started](https://www.conduktor.io/get-started/) page to test the latest version of Conduktor
-- Receive updates on our future Releases via our [Support Portal](https://support.conduktor.io/hc/en-gb/sections/16400553827473-Conduktor-Console) and select **follow**

-# Conduktor Console

 ### Warning ⚠️

 We are aware of a critical CVE - [CVE-2024-41110](https://avd.aquasec.com/nvd/2024/cve-2024-41110/) - coming from a dependency of prometheus on the `console-cortex` image.
 This CVE is related to prometheus docker metric scraping, which is not used by Conduktor.